1. Samyag Darsana (Right Faith or Perception),

 Characteristic Features of Triratna

-, is Right Conduct.
+3. Samyak Charitra: After Right Belief and Right Knowledge, the third, but the most important path to the goal or Moksha, is Right Conduct.
 In Jainism, utmost importance is attached to the Right Conduct.
 Conduct becomes perfect only when it is in tune with Right Belief and Right Knowledge.
-It is, therefore, the importance of Right Conduct in the process of self realization consists in the fact that it is only when Right Knowledge based on Right Belief is translated into practical and spiritual discipline that the path of emancipation of soul from the cycle of births and deaths
+It is, therefore, the importance of Right Conduct in the process of self realization consists in the fact that it is only when Right Knowledge based on Right Belief is translated into practical and spiritual discipline that the path of emancipation of soul from the cycle of births and deaths becomes smooth.

 Right Faith or Perception creates an awareness of reality or truth, Right Knowledge impels the person to right action, and Right Conduct leads him to the attainment of liberation.
 They must coexist in a person if he is to make any progress on the path of liberation.
 The absence of one makes the ascent impossible.